 Life has its leaps and bounds, you know.
 I always excelled in music, and my mother dreamed of me going to the states to become a star.
-Yes, I dreamed too, you know.
-It was a far away and wondrous place, full of happiness, success, and opportunity.
+Yes, I dreamed too, of this distant wondrous place, full of happiness, success, and opportunity.
 I had a huge imagination, and my mind wandered through the streets of New York.
 My musical gift fast became known around the island.
 So much so, that when traveling bands came through, they would ask me to play for their concerts.
 I gladly obliged, time and time again.
-I would get paid, and be able to help the family and save some money on the side.
+I would get paid, and was able to help the family and save some money on the side.
 My expenses were minimal, food, maybe a beer here and there.
 So the rest of the money was a real help to my loved ones.
-Me, well, I really never had a taste for the material things.
+Myself, I really never had a taste for material things.

 Occasionally, I would get to go back to my home.
 The island air would embrace me as soon as I exited the airport.
 My soul felt content from the moment my feet touched the ground on my beloved Jamaica.
 My heart would be overflowing with love and gratitude.
 But, all too soon, it would be time to board another flight to link up with another tour, and the pattern would continue on and on.
 Playing, getting paid, sending money back, I felt trapped in an endless cycle as well as a symbiotic relationship with my kin.

 Years pass, they do.
 You blink and 5, then 10.
 Gone.
 Blink again, 15, and 20.
 A few more blinks, and more than 30 years passed by.

 The last tour had ended, but I never told my family.
 I continued to send the money I always had.
 It was on a schedule, and as long as I sent it, I rarely heard back anymore.
 My account was getting low, dwindling, one could say.